mbitsnbites/libsac/README.md

 ## IMPORTANT!

-This is work-in-progress code!
-The file and data formats as well as the library API will most likely change!
+This is experimental code.
+The library API will most likely change.

 ## Building